-The Bright Spots Programme is a partnership between Coram Voice and the University of Oxford, funded by the Hadley Trust.
-It supports local authorities to systematically listen to their children in care and care leavers, about the things that are important to them.
+The Bright Spots Programme was developed in collaboration with the Rees Centre at the University of Oxford and was funded by the Hadley Trust.
+It is a service improvement tool that supports local authorities to systematically listen to their children in care and care leavers, about the things that are important to them.

 How does Bright Spots work?